Urban-Meteorology-Reading/SUEWS-Docs/docs/source/benchmark/benchmark_report.rst

 A site based benchmark report generation system is introduced in :ref:`v2018c <new_2018c>` to produce detailed reports for testing sites; the number of sites is expanding and more cases will be added as they are benchmarked.

-The following reports include three parts:
+Each report includes the following parts:

 1. **Overall performance**:
   #.
 Performance Score: Large scores indicate better performance.
 The scores are calculated according to weighted averages of statistics for selected benchmark variables.